 - Advise the Jury on matters related to the selection process during the assessment.

 - Manage the Jury process and meeting.

 - Record comments from Jurors assessment of candidates for Award.

 - Solicit and record summary comments for successful award decision.

 - Advise the RAIC on the award, prepare summary notes including recommendations for changes to process for Board review.

-National Committee of the College of Fellows shall appoint a Jury of five each year which will be Chaired by the Chancellor of the College (or his/her delegate), and may include Past Presidents, past Gold Medal recipients, distinguished scholars or educators, a member of the public, and other distinguished members of the profession.
+National Committee of the College of Fellows shall appoint a Jury of five each year which will be Chaired by the Chancellor of the College (or his/her delegate), and may include Past Presidents, past Gold Medal recipients, distinguished scholars or educators, immediate past recipient of the Emerging Architect Award, a member of the public, and other distinguished members of the profession.

 - The Professional Advisor and the RAIC office will prepare an information package for the Jury members.

 - The information will be sent in advance of the meeting.